DagemBefikadu/SEI-Project-one/README.md

 Make the background screen of the game board the users favorite team logo.

 Create the "Swoosh" sound for when a ball is collected and a whistle sound for food or sweat puddles.

-Canvas, canvas crawler on the screen read for  reference all i need should make the person a traingle orange square for good objects little squares for each object

-game start
-anaimation is runnin
-time hs started
-want to create items, in a array start in a empty array set up your loop 4 make it run for times items are created but not showin g draw or render funtion make something to produce an arrya and array to show those itesm array[].render